Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 Steps to Develop a Vendor Analysis Framework

-Here's the framework we recommend, based on patterns from high-performing procurement teams:
+Here's a framework based on patterns from high-performing procurement teams:

 Step 1: Define Business Context (Week 0)